 The preferred method of communication outside of class is email.
-Emails should originate from a George Mason email account and be in a professional format (i.e. emails should not look like a text message!).
-Emails with no text in the body will not be acknowledged.
+Emails should originate from a George Mason email account and be in a professional format.
+If email does not originate from a George Mason University account, the instructor will not reply to the email.
+Emails should be written concisely and rechecked for clarity.